venzera/dmasif-ppi-search/README.md

    Boltz, or another complex predictor.

 This repository performs **candidate retrieval and geometric filtering**.
-It does not claim that a shortlisted pair binds, and it does not include PyRosetta.
+It does not claim that a shortlisted pair binds.

 ## Why installation is split